umr4nlp/umr-guidelines/guidelines.md

 ##  Part 7: Alphabetical Index of UMR Annotation Categories

+In the following alphabetical index, annotation values are distinguished by their italic typeface in the first column.
+In the last column, the principal section(s) in which each term is defined or discussed is indicated in boldface.

 | Term           |              Category               |           Sections           |
 | :-------: | :----------------------------------: | :------------------------------: |
 | -00 suffix  | UMR annotation convention | 2-2-1, **3-1-4** |